Cellolizard/CTF-Writeups/jerseyctfII/README.md

 ### secret-message - 200 pts <a name="secret-message"></a>

-**Provided:** There are two bank heist organizations communicating by sending images of expensive assets to each other, could there be a secret message somewhere?
+**Challenge Description:** There are two bank heist organizations communicating by sending images of expensive assets to each other, could there be a secret message somewhere?
 Along with the images, they are sending the same secret_key.txt file with encoded text.

 **Hint:** The employees of both organizations passed Decoding 101 in high school, but failed Encryption 101 in college.